Resources

 Don't Hide Problems, People, or Pets

-Dishonesty kills relationships, including the one between a landlord and tenant.
+Dishonesty kills relationships, including the one between a landlord and their tenant.
 The chances of successfully hiding something illegal or out of the bounds of a lease are low.
-Landlords have various ways of keeping up with their property and tenants.
-From neighbors’ reports to drive-bys, a hidden pet or unauthorized person living in the house will be obvious.
+From neighbors’ reports to drive-bys, a hidden pet or unauthorized person living in the house will be obvious as landlords have various ways of keeping up with their property and tenants.

-Once the initial trust is broken, it will be hard for the landlord to be ok with an eyes and hands off approach to your tenancy, not to mention they may have grounds to evict you.
+Once a tenant breaks the initial trust, it will be difficult for the landlord to be comfortable with a hands-off approach to the tenancy, not to mention they may have grounds to evict.

 Mistakes happen.
 Drywall is easy to damage.
 Dogs chew baseboards, and kids break everything.
-Most landlords know a rental property won’t go unscathed and will be fine with working with their tenants to avoid larger issues later.
+Most landlords know a rental property won’t go unscathed and will be happy to work with their tenants to avoid significant issues later.
 For instance, report a toilet that overflows and floods the bathroom because of a flushed toy.
-Correcting water damage or mold down the line is more difficult if the problem is covered up or ignored.
+Correcting water damage or mold down the line is more difficult if the problem is hidden or ignored.

-If your lease states you must manage the landscaping or another household maintenance chore, keep detailed records of receipts if a company is hired or take pictures to document the work has been done.
-If a large problem occurs, such as a leaking foundation, you’ll have proof that you’ve cleaned and cleared the gutters on the schedule written in the lease.
+If the lease states that the tenant must manage the landscaping or another household maintenance chore, keep detailed records of receipts when hiring a company or take pictures to document the completed work.
+If a large problem occurs, such as a leaking foundation, the tenant will have proof that they've cleaned and cleared the gutters on the schedule written in the lease.

 Stay Communicative